dyumnin/NCGPythonCocotb/README.md

 2. Error free Python code.
 3. Correctness of the testcase implementation.

+## Time Limit:

+You are expected to complete the test within 2 weeks from the date you were invited to take the test.
+In case you need extra time send a message.

 **In case of any doubts/issues please raise a ticket at https://github.com/dyumnin/NCGPythonCocotb/issues**

 # Cheatsheet